subsquid-quests/network-test-two-high-traffic-logs-squid/README.md

 sqd down
 ```

-9. After the staking period ends, go to the [gateways staking page](https://app.subsquid.io/profile/gateways/) and unstake your tSQD - you will need them for other quests.
+9. After the locking period ends, go to the [gateways page](https://app.subsquid.io/profile/gateways/) and unlock your tSQD - you will need them for other quests.

 # Quest Info